Reviewed by: Lazarev.agency Product Strategy Team

 - Support dependence, with users relying on customer service to complete basic tasks

-Solution #2: Reworking Complexity Into Clarity
+Solution #2: Reworking complexity into clarity

 That meant: